The-Marcy-Lab-School/unit-6-assessment/coding-exercises/README.md

 **Step 4:**

 Now you need actual weather data from an API.
 Visit the [WeatherAPI website](https://www.weatherapi.com/) and sign up for a free account.
-Once you verify your email address, go to https://www.weatherapi.com/my/ to view your API key. _NOTE: Keep your unique API key handy for upcoming steps._
+Once you verify your email address and log in, go to https://www.weatherapi.com/my/ to view your API key. _NOTE: Keep your unique API key handy for upcoming steps._

 **Step 5: Fetch Data**